 Our Services for Registered Investment Adviser Firms

 As your use of marketing material increases and your business grows, you can count on greater regulatory scrutiny.
-Being able to rely on an outside expert to provide oversight and guidance reduces your firm’s risks while still taking a holistic look at the materials from a business perspective as well.
-Bates Compliance’s professionals have the regulatory expertise, as well as, the business approach to provide insightful reviews of all types of marketing materials, including blog posts, presentation PowerPoints and client newsletters, as well as, general product and services advertising.
+Being able to rely on an outside expert to provide oversight and guidance reduces your firm’s risks while still taking a holistic look at the materials from a business perspective.
+Bates Compliance’s professionals have the regulatory expertise, as well as, the business approach to provide insightful reviews of all types of marketing materials, including blog posts, presentation PowerPoints and client newsletters, as well as general product and services advertising.
+Our experienced compliance team, made up of former CCOs and regulators, can also help your firm navigate and implement the new SEC Marketing Rule.

 All firms are required to file their AUA within 90 days of their fiscal year end, but, prior to filing, the firms must fund their IARD account for all state and representative renewal fees.